tisuela/CourseCake/docs/REST-API.md

 ---
-title: Web API
+title: REST API
 ---
 ## [coursecake.tisuela.com/api/v1](http://coursecake.tisuela.com/api/v1)
-Released /api/v1
-With the new release, you can [try out our API](http://coursecake.tisuela.com/api/v1) or look at comprehensive [documentation](http://coursecake.tisuela.com/api/v1) [here](http://coursecake.tisuela.com/api/v1)
+You can check out CourseCake online!
+[Try out our REST API](http://coursecake.tisuela.com/api/v1) or look at comprehensive [documentation](http://coursecake.tisuela.com/api/v1) [here](http://coursecake.tisuela.com/api/v1)

+## GraphQL
+[coursecake.tisuela.com/api/graphql](http://coursecake.tisuela.com/api/graphql) is another Web API endpoint (it is not RESTful) for GraphQL.

+[GraphQL](https://graphql.org/) is a query language for APIs.
+It allows for more dynamic, specific queries, helping CourseCake give you the information you need.
+However, the kind of requests you will have to make are more complex.
+You can see our GraphQL Schema documentation and try it out live on our [GraphiQL browser](http://coursecake.tisuela.com/api/graphql).

+New to GraphQL?
+Learn more on their website: https://graphql.org/

 ## `Course` vs `Class` -- What's the Difference?
 A `Course` is a unit of teaching that lasts a term.